 Who is eligible to participate?

-You must be a high school junior and senior, but your high school may require a certain academic standing or GPA before you are allowed to participate.
-Check with your counselor'a office or school district.
+You must be a high school student, but your school may require a certain academic standing or GPA before you are allowed to participate.
+Check with your counselor's office or school district.

 Who teaches the course?